oliver0524/JvbProject0/src/readme.md

-# This application is called the Hotel Service and designed for collecting hotel information such as
+# This application is called Hotel Service and designed for collecting hotel information, including
-# hotel name, hotel features and price per night.
+# hotel hotel name, features and price per night.

 # Main functionality
 - Interacting with the application is done through the Command prompt (console).